lizanafj/analytics-to-assess-the-heat-resilience-of-buildings/README.md

 Third, the air changes (ACH), associated with ventilation and infiltration per thermal stage, are calculated using the CO2-based decay method.

+More information about this approach is detaled in the following scientific article:

+** reference **

 #### Install dependencies (use Python3)

 ```python